Curriculum - Primary Phase

 Our Lower School curriculum is uniquely shaped by the breadth and depth of expertise available in our all-through setting and, by our vision for learning in the primary years.
 There are golden threads that run through the curriculum and inform Westgate’s teaching and learning.
 In particular, pupils are encouraged to adopt a Growth Mindset: to understand that their talents and abilities can be developed through effort, good teaching and learning, and persistence.
 Pupils are encouraged to have high expectations of themselves and to develop resilience in their learning.

-At The Westgate School, we believe that a strong foundation in the Early Years Foundation Stage includes an early mastery of the basic skills in Year R, enabling all pupils to successfully access the wider curriculum as they progress through the primary years and beyond.
-Initial reading and writing skills are taught in Reception and Key Stage 1 classes using systematic synthetic phonics teaching, including cued articulation, providing pupils with a rigorous and thorough grounding.
+Phonics and Reading Schemes For Key Stage 1 - at The Westgate School, we believe that a strong foundation in the Early Years Foundation Stage includes an early mastery of the basic skills in Year R, enabling all pupils to successfully access the wider curriculum as they progress through the primary years and beyond.
+Years 1 and 2 and Key Stage 2, Years 3 - 6 children follow the statutory national curriculum for both phonics and reading.
+We use 'Bug Club' core reading programme and initial reading and writing skills are taught in Reception and Key Stage 1 classes using systematic synthetic phonics teaching, including cued articulation, providing pupils with a rigorous and thorough grounding.
 Handwriting skills are taught with the aim of enabling all pupils to write with a confident, joined and fluent script.

 Through our maths curriculum, we aim to develop pupils’ early mastery of maths skills together with a deep understanding and real enjoyment of mathematics.
 Pupils are provided with regular opportunities to apply their maths skills in a range of contexts.
 Pupils are taught using a concrete, pictorial, abstract approach in order to develop a deep understanding.
 Pupils are given opportunities to reason and apply their skills.